hashtagronit/hashtagronit/README.md

 - 🔭 I’m currently working on **Tic Tac Toe Game.**

-- 👯 I’m looking for help with other developers working on above mentioned Tech-Stack. **.**
+- 👯 I’m looking for help with other developers working on below mentioned Tech-Stack. **.**

 - 🌱 I’m currently learning Android Development **.**